 Niagara City Cruises

-Timed ticketing and plenty of reservations make scheduling your tour a breeze.
-Purchase tickets ahead of time online or purchase them in person at any Niagara Parks ticketing window.
-To access the tours head to the Niagara City Cruises Funicular at the intersection of Niagara Parkway and River Road, located at the bottom of Clifton Hill.
+Purchase tickets in advance online or in person at any of Niagara Parks ticketing windows.
+Start your tour at the Niagara City Cruises Funicular at the intersection of Niagara Parkway and River Road, located at the bottom of Clifton Hill.
 Tickets requiring wheelchair access must be purchased on-site at the Main Ticket Plaza on the Niagara Parkway.

 For up-to-date information and details on Niagara City Cruises, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 Some things to do may not be available due to COVID-19.

 Many tourism experiences require advance bookings or have restrictions in place due to COVID 19.
 It is important to check directly with the business operator before you travel.
 Get the most up-to-date information now.

 The Niagara City Cruises tour actually begins on land at the Niagara Funicular.
 Originally opened in 1984 under the name Clifton Incline Railway, the funicular had been non-operational for almost 30 years until Niagara City Cruises brought it back to life in 2019.
 The new, stat- of-the-art funicular was reconstructed and installed along the Great Gorge wall.
 Visitors access the boarding area via the funicular which drops 56 metres (19 stories) along the rock wall of the Niagara Gorge, offering spectacular views of the falls.